ShaunSpinelli/Notes/MarkdownNotes/Fastai/lesson4.md

 * drop out in [first,second] linear layer

+## Continuous

 ## Categorical

 Create a new matrix *53:36min lesson 4* eg: days of the week. if we created a new 4x7 vector matrix.
 Sunday will be represented by 4 floating point numbers, initially picked at random.

-Turned categorical in a floating point vector  so we can update them when we use back prob
+Turned categorical in a floating point vector  so we can update them when we use back propagation

 This is called an **embedding matrix** distributed representation.

 Finding the right embedding size. cardinality/2 but less then 50 .
 Which means, however many catagories you have divide by two, if its greater then 50 , make it 50.

 49min draw some images from that

+##

 ## Natural Language Processing(NLP)